Skip to main content

 Transitive dependencies and reachability analysis

 A transitive dependency, also known as an indirect dependency, is a dependency of a dependency.
-Semgrep Supply Chain scans transitive dependencies for security vulnerabilities, but it does not perform reachability analysis.
+Semgrep Supply Chain scans transitive dependencies for all supported languages, looking for security vulnerabilities, but it does not perform reachability analysis.
 This means that Semgrep Supply Chain doesn't check the source code of your project's dependencies to determine if their dependencies produce a reachable finding in your code.

 However, some dependencies are vulnerable simply through their inclusion in a codebase; in such cases, Semgrep Supply Chain generates reachable findings involving these dependencies, even if they're transitive, not direct, dependencies.